EliasNehme/HTPmicroscopy/README.md

 The training of CellSnap is comprised of two phases: training a focus finder and afterward training a conditional 3D segmentation model.
 The dataset for training/testing has been curated from multiple scans of four 96 well plates.
 After discarding non-spherical and low snr spheroids, the resulting dataset consisted of 592 spheroid "views", out of which we use 532 for training and 60 for validation. `Conditional_3D_segmentation_testing.ipynb` demonstrates the application of a pre-trained CellSnap model on another 20 test spheroids not seen during training/validation.

-# System requirements and installation isntructions
+# System requirements and installation instructions
 * The software was tested on a *Linux* system with Ubuntu version 18.0, equipped with an Nvidia Titan RTX GPU with 24 GB of memory.
 * The [conda](https://docs.conda.io/en/latest/) environment for this project is given in `environment.yml`.
 To replicate the environment on a linux system, use the command: `conda env create -f environment.yml` from within this directory.
 This should take a couple of minutes.
 * After activation of the environment using `conda activate cellsnap`, you're set to go.